rethinkdb/rethinkdb-rs/README.md

 # RethinkDB docs #

-All the documentation available at [www.rethinkdb.com](http://www.rethinkdb.com).
+This repository contains all of the documentation available at [rethinkdb.com](http://www.rethinkdb.com).

 ## Architecture ##